unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

     {$when: date style=short}
     ```

 1. MessageFormat 2.0 doesn't provide the `#` shorthand inside variants.
-Instead it allows aliases to be defined at the top of the message; these aliases can then be referred to inside patterns similar to other variables.
+Instead it allows local variables to be defined in the preamble, which can then be referred to inside patterns similar to other variables.

 1. MessageFormat 2.0 doesn't require commas (`,`) inside placeholders.